Posted: 24 Jul. 2024 7 min. read

 Talking points

-• Our analysis of 2023 annual financial reports from the Fortune 500 revealed that three new topics—cybersecurity, artificial intelligence (AI), and Pillar Two implementation—generated the lion’s share of disclosure activity.
+• Our analysis of 2023 annual financial reports from the Fortune 500 revealed that disclosures for three topics—cybersecurity, artificial intelligence (AI), and Pillar Two implementation—increased significantly.

 • Inflation, interest rates, and climate change, which were key topics from the previous year, also continued to figure prominently in 2023 annual report disclosures.